-Abnormal levels of ALP in your blood most often indicate a problem with your liver and/or bones.
-However, they may also indicate malnutrition, kidney tumors, or a serious infection.
+Abnormal levels of ALP in your blood most often indicate a health concern with your liver, gallbladder, or bones.
+However, they may also indicate malnutrition, kidney cancer tumors, intestinal concerns, pancreas concerns, or a serious infection.

 The ALP test can be helpful in identifying conditions such as:

-- hepatitis (inflammation or infection of the liver)
+- cholecystitis (inflammation of the gallbladder)

 - cirrhosis (scarring of the liver)